-ESG aware investing pursues opportunities by managing risks associated with corporate actions, policies, and trends related to things like sustainable business and environmental impact, societal and community contributions, DI&E practices, and the demonstration of sound corporate governance.
+ESG-aware investing pursues opportunities by managing risks associated with corporate actions, policies, and trends related to things like sustainable business and environmental impact, societal and community contributions, DI&E practices, and the demonstration of sound corporate governance.

 Since the 1960s, sustainable investment strategies have shifted from an exclusionary approach to an inclusionary one.
 Over time, this shift has broadened the supply of investment offerings to meet demand.
 Interest in sustainable investing began to accelerate in the 2000s.

 A common misconception is that sustainable investing—including ESG-driven strategies—imposes hurdles on performance.
-After all, aren’t most companies more motivated by profits than they are values?
-You be surprised to find out reality is quite the contrary.
+After all, aren’t most companies more motivated by profits than they are by values?
+You be surprised to find out that reality is quite the contrary.

 Thankfully, you do not need to throw ethics and values out the window to achieve good returns.
-Studies of longer-term historical performance suggest that ESG strategies have performed similarly to comparable traditional investments on an absolute basis and a risk-adjusted basis.
+Studies of longer-term historical performance suggest that ESG strategies have performed similarly to comparable traditional investments on an absolute and risk-adjusted basis.
 Sustainable investment strategies do come with risks, like any investment.

 Another misconception is that demand is being driven mainly by younger investors.
 Yet, research suggests that investors across generations are interested in sustainable investing.

-One interesting case in point: Thompson Reuters, under the corporate brand Refinitiv, created an index to transparently and objectively measure the relative performance of companies against factors that define diverse and inclusive workplaces.
+One interesting case in point.
+Thompson Reuters, under the corporate brand Refinitiv, created an index to transparently and objectively measure the relative performance of companies against factors that define diverse and inclusive workplaces.

 The index ranks more than 7,000 companies globally and identifies the top 100 publicly traded companies with the most diverse and inclusive workplaces, as measured by 24 metrics across four key pillars: diversity, inclusion, people development, and news and controversies.